Moddable-OpenSource/moddable/documentation/piu/piu.md

 | --- | --- | :--- |
 | `scroller` | `scroller` | The `scroller` object that triggered the event

 This event is triggered when the specified `scroller` object scrolls.

+When triggered by a scroller, this event is also triggered by all the contents of the scroller.
+This makes it easier to implement scrollbars, for example.

 ### Skin Object